PLBMR/mentalHealthDataAnalysis/osmiMentalHealthInTech/reports/secondBlogPost/draft/draftBlogPost.md

 We see that across the board, our model overwhelmingly predicts a class assignment of $3$ for this age group.
-Thus, for average-age US workers at large firms, we are predicting that they are likely to feel weak support over mental health in the workplace.
-We also see that those who are diagnosed with a mental health condition are predicted to be much less likely to be in class
+Thus, for average-age US workers at large firms, we are predicting they are likely to feel weak support over mental health in the workplace.
+We also see those who are diagnosed with a mental health condition are predicted to be much less likely to be in class
 $1$ than their equivalent non-diagnosed counterparts.
 This confirms some of the dichotomizing aspects of mental health conditions on perspectives of support.

 We see the gender effect between men and women is noticeable in this context.
 In particular, diagnosed women in this demographic are predicted to be
-${.44 - .36}{.44} \approx 18.18\%$ less likely to be in class $2$ and
+$\frac{.44 - .36}{.44} \approx 18.18\%$ less likely to be in class $2$ and
-${.59 - .51}{.51} = 15.68\%$ more likely to be in class $3$ than equivalent
+$\frac{.59 - .51}{.51} = 15.68\%$ more likely to be in class $3$ than equivalent
 men.

 # Discussion

-What is important to see is that our class model predicts that more individuals believe that the support systems on mental health in the workplace are poor than believe the support systems are moderate or strong.
-In fact, our model predicts that there are as many individuals believing the former perspective than the two other perspectives combined.
+What is important to see is that our class model predicts that more individuals believe the support systems on mental health in the workplace are poor than believe the support systems are moderate or strong.
+In fact, our model predicts there are as many individuals believing the former perspective than the two other perspectives combined.
 This would suggest that the industry as a whole has a long way to go to completely address mental health in the workplace.